-In early fall of 1968 a good friend of mine, Michael and I rented a house in a predominately African-American neighborhood of Kansas City, MO east of Prospect on the corner of 69th St. and College.
+In early fall of 1968, a good friend of mine Michael and I rented a house in a predominately African-American neighborhood of Kansas City, Missouri, east of Prospect on the corner of 69th St. and College.
 Before we rented it, the house had been used as a neighborhood church.
-It had a big front room, which had been the meeting room, two bedrooms, one bathroom, a small kitchen and a room that was used as a living room.
+It had a big front room, which had been the meeting room, two bedrooms, one bathroom, a small kitchen, and a room that was used as a living room.
 The house was painted pink and had a somewhat flat roof, hence we called it the Pink Flat.

-If I remember correctly I took LSD one more time in that seven years after the Orange Sunshine experience and before I arrived in Poona and that was, as I saw it, some kind of self-check-up.
+If I remember correctly, I took LSD one more time in those seven years after the Orange Sunshine experience and before I arrived in Poona, and that was, as I saw it, some kind of self-checkup.

-I am extremely grateful to Pravasi and his gift of chemistry for giving me a glimpse of the workings of the mind and that first experience of no-mind which helped propel me to meeting my Master, Osho.
+I am extremely grateful to Pravasi, and his gift of chemistry, for giving me a glimpse of the workings of the mind and that first experience of no-mind which helped propel me to meet my Master, Osho.

-Osho introduced me to the Meditation of watching the mind and by and by I discovered that the heightened state of consciousness that I had experienced with Orange Sunshine was none other than my “natural state”.
-I discovered that this “natural state” is clouded with mind, with desire, with thought, with identity and that it is possible to come clear of the clouds by watching directly the comings and goings of the mind.
+Osho introduced me to the Meditation of watching the mind, and by and by, I discovered that the heightened state of consciousness that I had experienced with Orange Sunshine was none other than my “natural state.”
+I discovered that this “natural state” is clouded with mind, with desire, with thought, with identity, and that it is possible to come clear of the clouds by watching directly the comings and goings of the mind.
 But the important ingredient to this watching is watching without grasping or rejecting, watching without judging, watching without jumping into the fray.
-And as one watches without interference the energy that is involved in thought begins to return home and the mind is reeled in, not by any effort and not by chemistry, but by no longer being a party to the creation of the me.
+And as one watches without interference, the energy that is involved in thought begins to return home.
+The mind is reeled in not by any effort and not by chemistry but by no longer being a party to the creation of the me.

-Of course as long as there are impressions remaining within the mind one is drawn out again and again but also it becomes easier and easier to return.
-This is the gift of meditation and this is the gift of Osho.
+Of course, as long as there are impressions remaining within the mind, one is drawn out again and again, but also it becomes easier and easier to return.
+This is the gift of meditation.
+This is the gift of Osho.